 Concept Plan Overview

-Since July 2022, Open Space and Mountain Parks staff have been collaborating with Tribal Representatives from the Cheyenne and Arapaho Tribes, the Northern Arapaho Tribe and the Northern Cheyenne Tribe to develop the concept plan:
+In July 2022, Open Space and Mountain Parks staff began collaborating with Tribal Representatives from the Cheyenne and Arapaho Tribes, the Northern Arapaho Tribe and the Northern Cheyenne Tribe to understand their desired long-term relationship with this site.
+The concept plan provides a broad foundation for how the city – with continuing guidance from Tribal Representatives – will steward land where Fort Chambers likely stood.

 • Ecological Restoration: Heal the land from past ecological disturbances to help sustain the area’s rich natural diversity.